-Each of the species in the community are given initial populations equal to a pre-set value xo multiplied by a randomly selected value from a uniform distribution of 0 to 1.
+Each of the species in the community are given initial populations densities equal to a pre-set value xo multiplied by a randomly selected value from a uniform distribution of 0 to 1.
 All other variables are kept constant for all species.
-Once the requisite data for equation 1 are set and the community is populated, the simulation of the community’s population dynamics begins.
+Once the requisite variables for Equation 1 are set and the community is populated, deterministic simulation of the community’s population dynamics begins.
 The model equation is integrated using the R package deSolve’s built in function lsodar.
 This function integrates the model equation while searching for a root; once a root is reached, the integration is ceased.
-If a root is not reached by a predetermined time limit tl, the integration automatically ceases, and the state of the community at the end of integration is returned.
+If a root is not reached by a predetermined time limit tl, the integration automatically ceases, and the state of the community (i.e., densities of all species) at the end of integration is returned.
 The root function the integrator uses simply determines whether the populations of every species in the community have fluctuated less than a pre-set threshold, δ.
 This is the condition for equilibrium that our model sets, following May’s (1972) original approach towards modeling the internal stability of a community.
-Once equilibrium is achieved or the simulation reaches the time limit, the populations for each species in the community are returned at the new levels they settled upon.
+Once equilibrium is achieved or the simulation reaches the time limit, the populations for each species in the community are returned at the new densities they reached.
 Those species whose populations fell below a specific threshold e are considered extinct, and are removed from the community.
+This threshold is necessary because in the numerical integration of the differential equation, population densities do not reach true zero.
 Accordingly, the altered community experiences a shift in the balance of interaction types, which is calculated and recorded.

 The aforementioned procedure is the process by which a single “mainland” is constructed.
-In order to analyze the effects of varied interaction types, connectance, and richness, a mainland is generated for every possible combination.
-Probability of mutualism, competition, and exploitation were varied from 0 to 1 by increments 0.1, with the combined sum of the being equivalent to 1.
+In order to analyze the effects of varied interaction types, connectance, and species richness, a mainland community is generated for every possible combination.
+Proportion of mutualism, competition, and exploitation were varied from 0 to 1 by increments 0.1, with the combined sum of the being equivalent to 1.
 To ensure biological realism, a minimum of 10 percent chance of competition was maintained.
 This resulted in 55 possible combinations of interaction types for each mainland.
 Connectance was also varied from 0 to 1 by 0.1 increments, while species richness was varied from 20 to 200 species by 20 species increments.
-This generates 5,500 possible combinations; for each combination, 5 replicate mainlands are constructed, yielding a total of 27,500.
+This generates 5,500 possible combinations; for each combination, 5 replicate mainlands are constructed, yielding a total of 27,500 communities.